Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Later-stage symptoms and complications include the following:

 superior vena cava, a large vein that returns blood from the upper part of the body to the heart.
-When this happens, a condition called
+A condition called

 - Bronchoalveolar lung cancer may produce very large amounts of mucus.

 hypercalcemia.
-People with this disorder can experience nausea, vomiting, constipation, weakness, and fatigue.
+People with this disorder can experience nausea, vomiting, constipation, weakness, confusion, and fatigue.

 Other lung cancers (usually small cell cancer) cause the body to retain water, lowering the blood's sodium levels.
 This condition, called